 The Department of History offers a wide variety of undergraduate courses at all levels, and graduate courses at the 5000, 6000 and 7000 levels.
 Please note that we do not offer every course listed in University’s full Course Catalog every semester, and with the exception of History 1011, 1012, 1015, 1025, 1800, and 3020, courses are not offered on a predictable basis.
 In any given semester, course offerings are determined by faculty availability and preference.

-If you are looking for syllabi from History Department courses, many are now available online: http://syllabus.colorado.edu/.
+If you are looking for syllabi from History Department courses, most are available online: http://syllabus.colorado.edu/.
 Undergraduate courses are numbered from 1000-4999.
 Graduate courses are numbered 5000 and above.
 For information on our Graduate program, go to the Graduate Students tab.

 Always check the current Schedule of Courses to find out which courses will be offered in a specific semester.
 (Note: The link takes you to the Office of the Registrar website where you can search the current Schedule of Courses.)
 For your convenience, below are .pdf files of our current History Department course schedules.
 Keep in mind that courses with low enrollments are subject to cancellation, and courses may also be cancelled due to unforeseen staffing issues.